Empirical Asset Pricing, International Finance, Liquidity 교수

 His research interest covers empirical asset pricing, international finance, and short-selling.
 He is currently involved in multiple projects regarding liquidity, liquidity risks, and their pricing implication in international financial markets.

 He has published in the most prestigious journals such as the Review of Financial Studies, the Journal of Finance, and the Journal of Financial Economics.
 He has received various research awards and research grants.
-Specifically, he received the award of Maekyoung Economist of the Year (2010), Korean-American Finance Association Best Paper Award (2011), and three SK Distinguished Research Awards from KUBS (2009, 2010).
+Specifically, he received the Seoul National University Award in Excellence in Research (2018), award of Maekyoung Economist of the Year (2010), Korean-American Finance Association Best Paper Award (2011), and three SK Distinguished Research Awards from KUBS (2009, 2010).
 He received Seok-Top Excellence in Teaching Award three times at KUBS (2008, 2009, 2010) as well as two Excellence in Teaching Awards from KUBS (2010).